janardannn/KickassTorrentsAPI/README.md

 # ABOUT

-This is a unofficial API for KickassTorrents.
+This is an unofficial API for KickassTorrents.

 ## Installation